Edda Media

-Edda Media was a Norwegian media group that owns a number of Norwegian newspapers, television channels, radio channels and websites.
-The company is part of the Mecom Group and is the remaining domestic part of Orkla Media.
+Edda Media was a Norwegian media group that owned a number of Norwegian newspapers, television channels, radio channels and websites.
+The company was part of the Mecom Group and was the remaining domestic part of Orkla Media.
 In 2006 the newspapers in the Edda Group had 1,250,000 daily readers, a circulation of 257,128 and 800,000 unique web users.
-The corporation has 1,801 employees and head office in Oslo.
+The corporation had 1,801 employees and head office in Oslo.